 4. Recognize that social and mobile go hand-in-hand.

-Businesses of all sizes cannot ignore the significant impact of daily mobile use and mobile purchasing, especially given the fact that 70% of UK adults surveyed said that mobile devices are a central part of their everyday lives, according to Salesforce.
+Businesses of all sizes cannot ignore the significant impact of daily mobile use and mobile purchasing, especially given the fact that 70% of UK adults surveyed said that mobile devices are a central part of their everyday lives.
 A mobile friendly site and an active and interesting twitter feed will help drive this growing demographic to your business.

 5. Add an online store directly onto social media platforms.